by-LZ-for/Synthetic-Dataset-Robot/README.md

 ## Information
 Dataset for paper  ->  "Synthetic dataset for navigation tasks of autonomous systems and ground robots".

 Conference -> http://itnt-conf.org/index.php

+**Idea of Dataset  ->  For visual odometry algorithm testing.**

 ## Citing